Swiss skier Gut-Behrami speeds to third straight super-G win - WHIZ News

 The Swiss skier confirmed her dominance with another clear victory, a week after she won her home race in Crans Montana by 0.93 seconds.

-On Saturday, Norway’s Kajsa Vickhoff Lie trailed by 0.68 in second and Marie-Michele Gagnon came 0.93 behind in third.
+On Saturday, Kajsa Vickhoff Lie trailed by 0.68 in second for the Norwegian’s first career podium result, and Marie-Michele Gagnon came 0.93 behind in third.

 The Canadian, wearing bib No. 29, bumped Sofia Goggia off the podium.
 The Italian, who is on a four-race winning streak in downhill, finished fourth, ahead of Austria’s Christine Scheyer and Olympic super-G champion Ester Ledecka.